Electrical Safety

 Contact the Division of Campus Planning, Infrastructure, and Facilities 540-231-4300.
 In some situations, the department may need to pay to have additional outlets installed.

-No. Arc-rated clothing can only provide protection where it separates the wearer from the ignition source.
+No, not when performing live electrical work, including voltage testing.
+Arc-rated clothing can only provide protection where it separates the wearer from the ignition source.
 Exposed body parts are completely unprotected and will suffer the same injuries as if the garment had never been worn.
 Always button sleeves and collars when performing electrical work tasks.

 While professional industrial laundry is preferred, home laundry is acceptable provided that the manufacturer's instructions are followed.
 Instructions may include the use of a mild detergent in warm water and no bleach products used, for example.